MacareuxDigital/ansible-c5-ma/README.md

-# concrete5 Ansible to setup Apache/Nginx/MySQL/MariaDB on an AWS EC2 Amazon Linux instance
+# concrete5 Ansible to setup Apache/Nginx/MySQL/MariaDB on an AWS EC2 Amazon Linux or CentOS7

 **Work-in-Progress**: Your input is greatly appreciated.

-This is a simple Ansible script to setup Apache or nginx, MariaDB or MySQL and Basic Auth into an EC2 instance.
+This was originally a simple Ansible script to setup Apache or nginx, MariaDB or MySQL and Basic Auth into an EC2 instance.

 You need to install Ansible in your PC to run.

-You will connect to EC2 server and start sending commands to setup the server automatically.
+You will connect to AWS Linux or CentOS7 and start sending commands to setup the server automatically.

 -----